Hamza-Zartaj/pdf-merger/README.md

 - **Custom Output**: Choose where to save your merged PDF
 - **Error Handling**: User-friendly error messages and validation

-## Screenshots

-The application provides a clean interface with:
-- File list display showing selected PDF files
-- Add/Remove buttons for file management
-- Move Up/Down buttons for reordering
-- Merge button to create the final PDF

 ## Installation